 How long is the tour?

-If you want to focus on the opera house, 1.5 hrs is perfect, especially for family trips.
-For adults, we can even spend a bit more time, generally 2 hours.
+If you want to focus on the Opera House, 1.5 hrs is perfect, especially for family trips.
+For adults, we can even spend a bit more time: I recommend 2 hours.

 Is there a day we cannot visit the Opera with a guide?